simoorgdev/.github/profile/README.md

-## Hi there, we are the Simoorg Development Group! 👋
+## Hi there! 👋

-We are currently working on uMetrr, a public utilities metering, management, and billing platform.
+Welcome to our GitHub organization page.
+We are the Simoorg Development Group, currently busy building uMetrr, a public utilities metering, management, and billing platform.

 <!--